taherkhan30/MemoryGame-Project/README.md

 # Disney Characters Memory Game

-A memory game built with Vanilla Javascript.
+A classic card based memory game built with Vanilla Javascript.

+## Task

+Your mission, should you choose to accept it!
+Is to build a **browser based game!** Your game should be built using html, css and JavaScript!